-Since recessional moraine orientations appear to be insensitive to bed slope changes, and yet they commonly populate flat beds, we find that recessional moraine formation is not sensitive to topographic setting.
-Grounding zone wedges more commonly adjust orientation to slope contours and, in some cases, are In some cases, grounding zone wedges are also observed on likely pinning points, including isolated relief on the seafloor (Fig. 8C-D) and bank slopes (Fig. 8E).
-However, at full population scale, different landform morphologies are not distinctly associated with certain water depths-or, bed slopes.-Our analyses, therefore, indicate that topographic control on grounding line landform development is weak and localized, and grounding zone wedges and recessional moraines must be primarily differentiated by alternative controls or processes, or trough/bank settings.
+ular to slope contours (Fig. 8a).
+These grounding lines were therefore laterally grounded in a range of water depths, suggesting that recessional moraine formation is not sensitive to topographic shape.
+Grounding zone wedges, however, more commonly follow slope contours (Fig. 8b), marking individual grounding line positions that were laterally situated at more-or-less equal water depths.
+In some cases, grounding zone wedges are also observed on likely pinning points, including isolated relief on the seafloor (Fig. 8c, d) and bank slopes (Fig. 8e).
+However, at full population scale, different landform morphologies are not distinctly associated with certain water depths, bed slopes, or trough-bank settings.